Samuel-Russell/IoT-Remote-Sensing/README.md

 A collection of useful algorithms for remote sensing applications primarily focused on utilising single board computers and additional sensors.

 ## Scripts
 'Read_DHT22_Data.py' is a script for reading temperature and humidity data from the DHT22 sensor connected to the Raspberry Pi.
-It has a widee range of applications such as monitoring the interior conditions of a commercial or residential building to remote sensing the conditions inside of a greenhouse and other agricultural settings.
+It has a wide range of applications such as monitoring the interior conditions of a commercial or residential building to remote sensing the conditions inside of a greenhouse and other agricultural settings.

+'Read_BMP280_Data.py' is a script for reading altitude, air pressure and temperature data from the BMP280 sensor connected to the Raspberry Pi.
+It is particularly useful for meteorological studies and is a cost effective method for receiving local weather data.

 ## Hardware
 ### Raspberry Pi Model 3B+